ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

 ![FC Wiring](../../assets/images/FCWiringR9.jpg" width ="100%")
 </figure>

-!!! attention ""
+!!! attention "Note"
-    Note: This will be the same wiring you'll use for flying and the subsequent firmware updates (via Passthrough).
+    This will be the same wiring you'll use for flying and the subsequent firmware updates (via Passthrough).
 Forget the factory wiring guide!

-AFTER you've flashed the [bootloader](r9.md#bootloaders) and wired your receiver as above, proceed to configure up your flight controller as shown on the [next page].
+After you've flashed the [bootloader](r9.md#bootloaders) and wired your receiver as above, proceed to configure up your flight controller as shown on the [next page].

-!!! note ""
+!!! attention "Note"
-    Note: R9 Slim requires flashing via STLink first.
+    R9 Slim requires flashing via STLink first.
 Passthrough should work for updates.

 ## GEPRC 900MHz & 2.4GHz